swimclan/groundwire-trader/README.md

 # Interday swing trading

 The trading app is aware of when positions were aqcuired in the market and will allow positions to be tracked over the course of multiple days.
 Logic has been introduced to prevent the app from re-tracking a position that is already under monitor just because the position remained live beyond the first day.
 Trading app will also treat weekday holidays as not-a-weekday and find positions to monitor that entered the market on the day prior to the holiday.

+# Sweeper

+Sweeper is a default mode that allows the app to check the state of a sell order immediately after is has been placed.
+If the order is still pending or in a `placed` state and is stranded in the account not getting filled, the app will cancel and re-place the order in the hopes of getting a fill quickly.
+The time interval to wait to check is configurable and so is the number of order retries.

 # Security